-Janet Bishop has been a professional genealogist for 18 years.
-Based in Fife, her research service covers genealogy in the whole of Scotland.
-Educated in Kirkcaldy and
+Janet Bishop has been a professional genealogist for 20 years.
+Now based in Fife, her research service covers genealogy in Scotland, England and

-association of genealogists in Scotland, and members adhere to a strict code of practice, assuring the client of a high standard of professionalism.
+only professional association of genealogists in Scotland, and members adhere to a strict code of practice, assuring the client of a high standard of expertise and

 Genealogical research can also be undertaken if part of an ancestry study moves into England, by way of GenealogyUK www.genealogyuk.net which Janet runs in partnership with colleague Ian Marson, an equally-experienced genealogist and probate